Home - Seasonal - Summer - Summer Strawberry Salad with Feta

 Karen Tedesco

-An easy, beautiful strawberry salad recipe to make all summer long.
-Arugula greens, feta cheese, cucumber, cherry tomatoes and strawberries in a naturally-sweet vinaigrette with fresh strawberries and balsamic vinegar.
+An easy, beautiful strawberry feta salad recipe to make all season long.
+Arugula greens, feta cheese, cucumber, cherry tomatoes, and strawberries are tossed in a naturally-sweet vinaigrette made with a puree of fresh strawberries and balsamic vinegar.

 Cook Time 0 minutes